 - Capture and analysis of fund/investment and expenses data

-- Handling of the more challenging products such as participating business, structured products and Portfolio Bonds
+- Handling of the more challenging products such as participating business, structured products and products with limited history

 - Finding appropriate simplifications